digital-asset/daml/docs/source/daml/reference/updates.rst

    create NameOfTemplate with exampleParameters

 - ``create`` function.
-- Creates an instance of that contract on the ledger.
+- Creates a contract on the ledger.
 When a contract is committed to the ledger, it is given a unique contract identifier of type ``ContractId <name of template>``.

   Creating the contract returns that ``ContractId``.
 - Use ``with`` to specify the template parameters.